 Kruger National Park is another one of the big draws of South African tourism.
 Situated in the North-Eastern reach of the country, Kruger is one of the biggest game and wildlife reserves in South Africa.
 This is the definitive place to do a Safari on account of the high density of the Big 5.
 Come here to see Lions, Leopards, Elephants, Rhinos and Buffalo’s.

 Safari Packages can be expensive but it really will prove to be the experience of a lifetime.

 Robben Island and Mandela Museum

-The Mandela museum is also worth a look where you can learn all about life under the controversial apartheid system which racially segregated the nation for so long.
+The Mandela Museum is also worth a look where you can learn all about life under the controversial apartheid system which racially segregated the nation for so long.
 Apartheid is definitely the darkest era of South Africa’s history.
-Massive inroads have been made into heal the nation but no visit to South Africa is complete without dedicating sometime to exploring the troubled past.
+Massive inroads have been made into healing the nation but no visit to South Africa is complete without dedicating some time to exploring the troubled past.

 Johannesburg (Joburg to locals) is kind of like Cape Town’s edgier little brother.
 Joburg does have a bad rep for high crime rates and it is true that travellers to the city should exercise a degree of caution.
 That said, the city still has a lot going for it and does offer another take on modern South African city life.

 This is where the Mandela Museum is situated (both and her Reverend Desmond Tutu hail from the city) as well as the Apartheid Museum.
 Then there is Lion Park as well as the chance to check out Crocodiles!

 Situated near to Cape Town, Boulders Beach is sheltered granite beach.
 It has become popular amongst tourists on account of the colony of African penguins which settled there in 1982.
 The Penguins are, however, best viewed from nearby Foxy Beach.